You have a sharp metal object in one hand, and your precious family jewels in the other. What’s wrong with this picture?

 But that’s not it.

-Next, (and I highly recommend this), exfoliate your pubic region.
+Next, (and I highly recommend this), exfoliate below the belt region.
 At the very least give it a very good washing.
-This will remove any shaving cream residue, gunk or dirt still there.
+This will remove any shaving cream residue, gunk, or dirt still there.

 You should want this area to be as clean and oil-free as possible to remove any changes of razor burn.